 Staying in London can get very expensive very quickly.
 Staying in a hotel in central London costs on average around £136 a night but you don’t have to spend a fortune to live a life of luxury in London hotels.
-With plenty of budget alternatives, your stay in London will be just as comfortable, but it won’t break your bank balance leaving you with money to purchase tickets for some of London’s attractions and shows.
+With plenty of alternatives, see London on a budget while being comfortable, without breaking your bank balance leaving you with money to purchase tickets for some of London’s attractions and shows.

 Are there budget hotels in London?